music-match/music-match.github.io/index.md

 <img src="images/featured-jam.png">

 Upon entering the site, the user has the ability to:
+- Login to their previously created account
-- Create Profile and Login
+- Register and create a new account
-- Network with Musicians
-- Browse by Interests
+- Visit the About Us Page
+- View the News and Events of the website
-- Watch the jam that was chosen to be featured on the home page
+- Watch the Featured Jam

 ## User Home Page
 <img src="images/home-page.png">

 Upon logging in, the user has the ability to:
-- View Own Profile
-- Browse Users
-- Browse Jams
+- Do anything from the landing page
+- Visit and view their own profile
-- Watch the jam that was chosen to be featured on the home page
+- Visit the browse users page
+- Visit and view other jams, own jams, and create new jams

+## About Us

+This page is in development.

 ## Browsing Users
 <img src="images/browse-users.png">